 How Long Sweet Potatoes Last, With Different Storage Methods

 Below, you’ll find how long you can expect your sweet potatoes to last if you use the methods we outline above.
-However, how fast your potatoes age depends on lots of factors, including how they were stored before you purchased them.
+However, how fast your potatoes age depends on many factors, including how they were stored before you purchased them.

 In the pantry, your sweet potatoes should last for 1-2 months.
-We’re no stranger to sweet potatoes that start going soft in a week though!
+We’re no strangers to sweet potatoes that start going soft in a week, though!

-Once cooked or cut, sweet potatoes will last in the fridge for about 7 days, pretty reliably.
+Once cooked or cut, sweet potatoes will last in the fridge for about seven days, pretty reliably.

 For long-term storage, opt for the freezer.
-Cooked sweet potato will last for up to 6 months in the freezer.
+Cooked sweet potato will last for up to six months in the freezer.

 There’s no official timeframe for how long uncooked sweet potatoes last in the freezer.
-But if you use our blanche-flash freeze-freeze method, they’ll keep fresh for at least 6 months.
+But if you use our blanche-flash freeze-freeze method, they’ll keep fresh for at least six months.